Government Programs for Ranchers

 The program’s goals are:

 If a producer discovers a predator attack, injury or evidence of harassment, they should call the toll free livestock protection hotline at 1-844-852-5788 to start a claim.
+Known bear or cougar conflicts should be reported immediately to the BC Conservation Officer Services RAPP line at 1-877-952-7277

-Producers should also take photos of the evidence and, in the event of death, preserve the carcass for inspection.
+Although a program verifier will be dispatched, producers should also take photos of the evidence and, in the event of death, preserve the carcass for inspection.

 There are two possible methods for verifying predation: